Benintendi won’t say whether will get vaccinated with Yanks

-A day after New York acquired the 28-year-old All-Star from the Royals for three minor league pitchers, Benintendi was hitting leadoff and playing left field against his former team on Thursday night.
+A day after New York acquired the 28-year-old All-Star from the Royals for three minor league pitchers, Benintendi went 0 for 4 with a strikeout in hs Yankees debut, a 1-0 win over his former team on Thursday night.
+Benintendi hit leadoff and played left field, receiving a roll call from the fans in the right field bleachers.

+”Felt the love from everybody,” Benintendi said. ”It was just a very cool experience.”

 He was among 10 Royals who missed a four-game series at Toronto from July 14-17 because he was not vaccinated and could not enter Canada.
 He lost $186,813 of the $8.5 million salary.